-Supreme Court hears election year cases over ‘faithless electors’
+Justices hear election year cases over ‘faithless electors’

-WASHINGTON — The Supreme Court is taking up an unusual voting issue that could have important consequences for the 2020 presidential election in an era of intense political polarization.
+WASHINGTON (AP) — The Supreme Court is taking up an unusual voting issue that could have important consequences for the 2020 presidential election in an era of intense political polarization.

 Wednesday is the court’s final day of arguments by telephone in May, with livestreamed audio, and deals with whether presidential electors are bound to support popular-vote winners in their states or can opt for someone else.
 Arguments had been scheduled for the courtroom in April but were postponed because of the coronavirus pandemic.